remeiil/portfolio-remeil/README.md

 # Remeil.co.nz

-This website is Keiran Hembrow's portfolio website (currently).
+This website is Keiran Hembrow's portfolio website as of March 2025.
-This latest deployment uses React and will depoloyed to a RPi to be served with Node and Apache.
+This latest deployment uses React with my own CSS and has been deployed onto a RPi and served with Apache.